 (I make jokes about the land of my birth, but to regard PA with unalloyed positivity would be exceedingly un-Pennsylvanian.
 Still, I do love it, and it was actually nice running in the winter at least when it wasn't way too cold, looking at wildlife and seeing areas close to where I grew up that I never knew about.
 Winter doesn't shut down outdoor activity completely, even in Pennsylvania.)

 So this time, I started at the Berks-Montgomery line in Stowe.
 (Note that I consider Stowe to be the Leesport of Montgomery County.)
 Very quickly the official trail ends and I ran a good chunk of 724.
 Not recommended!
-Do not do this or you risk getting hit and killed (and this sentence will be exhibit A in court.)
+Do not do this based on this be g or for any other reason, or you risk getting hit and killed (and if you sue me this sentence will be "Exhibit A".)
 There was ice on the branches where they touched the river as you'll see below, but no "floes".
 I noticed a lot more cardinals along the trail than I remember seeing as a kid, not just along the SRT, but everywhere in the area.
 The next group are from around Pottstown.

 See?
 As I progressed toward the nuclear plant, it got so metal bro.